godotengine/godot-docs/classes/class_animation.rst

     animation.track_insert_key(track_index, 0.0, 0)
     animation.track_insert_key(track_index, 0.5, 100)

 Animations are just data containers, and must be added to nodes such as an :ref:`AnimationPlayer<class_AnimationPlayer>` or :ref:`AnimationTreePlayer<class_AnimationTreePlayer>` to be played back.
+Animation tracks have different types, each with its own set of dedicated methods.
+Check :ref:`TrackType<enum_Animation_TrackType>` to see available types.

 Tutorials
 ---------